downshift-js/downshift/src/hooks/useCombobox/README.md

 > `string` | defaults to `''`

-Pass a string that sets the content of the input when downshift is is reset or when an item is selected.
+Pass a string that sets the content of the input when downshift is reset or when an item is selected.

 ### getA11yStatusMessage